 One was about air pollution in a mostly Black neighborhood in Maryland.
 Oh yeah, I mentioned that here before.
 It’s the one I did the GIS analysis for.

 Click here to read it.
 I was super excited to write this story because I felt I was being very noble in helping people who very rarely get their voices heard in the national media.
-It is not lying to say that in America, we don’t care if Black kids get asthma, and we don’t care if we place all the polluting factories in places where those kids will get sick.
+[You see, my motives are not exactly altruistic, rather self-flattery.]
+I wanted to do a story that brings out the fact that we don’t seem to care if we place all the polluting factories where Black or other minority children will get sick with asthma or other diseases.

-For this article, I also got credit for the artwork.
+For this article, I also got artwork credit.
 I made the smoke coming out of the smokestacks in Blender.
-I think I will always be a little pleased on the inside that I got to make some real actual published and credited 3D art.
-It took me hours of plodding through the “quick smoke” tutorial, and 16 rounds of edits and modifications to the smoke before I was done with it.
+I think I will always be a little pleased to think that I got to make some real actual published and credited 3D art.
+It took me hours of plodding through a “quick smoke” tutorial, and 16 rounds of edits and modifications to the smoke before I was done with it.
 But the art department was very happy.

 After the article got published, two of the people I interviewed emailed back to say they liked it a lot; the third did not.
 S/he pointed out something I wrote at the very beginning as being very offensive, and declared that s/he didn’t read past that point, and s/he’s always disappointed by journalists!

 Years ago, an email like that would have sent me into a tailspin.
-I would have at been incredibly angry at the person; and also beating myself up for having done something that could cause such offense.
-And probably would have angrily deposed of any intention of doing more noble deed to “help the less fortunate” ever again.
-Except I would have followed that thought by a grim determination to do something so good, that the offended party would hear of it and realize they had totally misunderstood!
+I would have been both incredibly angry at the person; and also beating myself up for having done something that could cause such offense.
+Perhaps I might have thought: I will never bother to help you again!
+You just enjoy yourself with the polluting factories!
+Clearly, you don’t want my help!
+All followed by a grim determination to do something so good, that the offended party would hear of it and realize they had totally misunderstood!

 So despite the noble smirks I was giving myself, and the GIS fact-checking, and my Blender3D artwork, I feel pretty flat about this article.